oliver-graf/coreworkshop-CH/lab9_files_nfs_export/lab9_files_nfs_export.rst

 You will first provision a CentOS VM to use as a client for your Files export.

-.. note:: If you have already deployed the :ref:`linux_tools_vm` as part of another lab, you may use this VM as your NFS client instead.
+.. note:: If you have already deployed the CENTO OS7 as part of another lab, you may use this VM as your NFS client instead.

 #.
 In **Prism > VM > Table**, click **+ Create VM**.